 The BTT Lite Server shall respond with the Feature.St Cofiguration set to “Faulty”

+Note: See HMI spec for whether the Centerstack HMI Client selects the trailer with invalid trailer length (ie 0x0930).
+If says select as active trailer then the faulty trailer (invalid trailer size) shall be made active.

 If in trailer length edit mode after entering the trailer length once the BTT Lite Server responds back with the Feature.St for length if the trailer that was being edited needs to be automatically selected/activated without user input (this will be noted in the HMI if the edited length trailer should become the active trailer) then: